andriymz/andriymz.github.io/_posts/2020-10-30-transactional-writes-in-spark.md

 To clean up partition files of uncommitted transactions, there is [VACUUM](https://docs.databricks.com/spark/latest/spark-sql/dbio-commit.html?_ga=2.110458629.1898107027.1604185218-1080905499.1603716625#clean-up-uncommitted-files) operation, that accepts an output path and the retention period.

+## Conclusion

+Depending on your execution environment or expected behavior in case of application execution failure, different *commit protocol* should be chosen.

+If your Spark application runs in Hadoop environment, you should use Spark's *Hadoop Commit* protocol, that can be of version 1 or version 2.
+Version 1 is slower, but guarantees that no partial files will be left after a Spark Job is aborted.
+Version 2 is faster, but you will end up with partial results in destination directory when performing a write operation and it fails.
+One of these versions should be configured depending if safety or performance is your main concern.

+If your Spark application runs in Databricks environment, you should definitely stick with their own *commit protocol* implementation called *DBIO Transactional Commit*, which is configured by default.
+This protocol offers at the same time safety (no partial/corrupt data) and performance, since it is optimized for cloud storage.

 ## Resources